kittylyst/fighting-animals/README.md

 The deploy/target/ directory will need to be created, owned by root:root and must be writeable by group.
 If you don't do this, Grafana will fail to deploy.
 To fix this, do a `sudo chmod -R 775 target`

-Spring Boot appears to stop recognizing the `--server.port` argument when run with the OTel Java Agent.
-Switching to remapped ports instead.